engineerscraft/hrms/README.md

     `GRANT ALL PRIVILEGES ON HUA.* TO HUAAPPUSER@'localhost';`
 4. Create an environment variable HRMS_ROOT.
 Create a folder called log in the folder pointed to by HRMS_ROOT.
 All logs will be generated here.

-# Running the servers
+# Running the Servers
 1. Open the command terminal, go to the folder huac\trunk\hua-gui\src\main\gui and run the command `npm start`
 2. Open another terminal, go to the folder huac\trunk\hua-server and run the command `mvn spring-boot:run`
 3. Open a web browser and go to the URL http://localhost:4200 and login using the credentials TEST03/TEST03

-# Generate REST API documentation
+# Generate REST API Documentation
 1. Go to location hua-server
 2. Run the command `mvn -P doc install`
 3. The document will ge generated at docs\api
 4. The document will be available at http://techsnippet.online/hrms/api/

-# Generate DB structure documentation
+# Generate DB Structure Documentation
 1. Go to location hua-server
 2. Run the command `mvn -P doc site`
 3. The document will ge generated at docs\database\schemaspy